metasansana/saferlanes/README.md

 saferlanes
 ==========

+## This project has come to an end.
-Saferlanes is a web application for tracking the reputation of vehicles in Trinidad and Tobago.
+Saferlanes was a web application for tracking the reputation of vehicles in Trinidad and Tobago.